Food Relationship

 Let’s find out what some research says about snacking at night in the wider population:

-- According to the Food Insights 2021 survey, more than 1 in 3 Americans under 35 have late-night cravings and snacks after 11 pm.
+• According to the Food Insights 2021 survey, more than 1 in 3 Americans under 35 have cravings in the evening and snacks after 11 pm.

 Night Eating Disorder or Night Eating Syndrome (NES), is an eating disorder that is characterised by late-night eating habits that aren’t linked to hunger.